204--E & EC Experiments Prof. R.S.Pukale

 Theory

-Any two terminal linear networks with current source, voltage source and resistance can be replaced by an equivalent circuit consisting of a current source in parallel with a resistance.
+source and resistance can be replaced by an equivalent circuit consisting of a

-In order to find the current through RL, the load resistance fig (a), by Norton’s theorem, let us replace RL by short circuit as shown in fig (b).
+resistance fig (a), by Norton’s theorem, let us replace RL by short

 Fig (b)

-Next, the short circuit is removed and the independent source is deactivated as done in Thevenin’s theorem as shown in fig (c).
+is deactivated as done in Thevenin’s theorem as shown in fig (c).

 Fig (c)